ajitaravind/prompt-basics/README.md

-# Prompt referene for Langchain users
+# Prompt reference for Langchain users

-Highlights different kind of prompt formats provided by Langchain and with LCEL (Langchain Expression Language) most of the old ways are irrelenvant.
-Check it out and use as a prompt template, if you are working with Langchain
+This guide highlights the various prompt formats supported by Langchain, a powerful tool for working with language models.
+With the introduction of LCEL (Langchain Expression Language), the prompt formats have evolved, offering enhanced functionality and flexibility.

 ## Usage

-You can directly use individual prompts, its better to run in colab as it gives immediate feedback with each run of the prompt.
+You can experiment with different prompts directly and observe immediate results.
+It is recommended to use a tool like Colab, which provides a convenient and interactive environment for testing prompts.

+If you not interested in the evolution of Prompt templates, scroll all the way to the bottom and use Prompt Template and Chat Prompt Template.
+If you start from the top, you will appreciate how easier it had become now, instead of fiddling with input variables and confusing multiple ways to create prompt templates.
+Note that LCEL didnt invent new ways to create prompts, its just that LCEL made it more intuitive.
 Enjoy!